nathnp/Nathans-site/content/posts/My-Website-Journey.md

 Nov 12, 2023

 I've had a blog for a few years now.
-And over those few years, I've use a number of different hosting providers.
+And over those few years, I've used a number of different hosting providers.

 As I've recently moved to a new blogging set up.
 I decided, let's take a look back.
 At how I used to host this site.